sps014/GeoQuery/README.md

 # GeoQuery and Proximity Search

-Easy to use C# API for GeoHashing ✔️.
+ ✔️ Easy to use C# API for GeoHashing.

-Easy to use C# API for Generating Geohash around a Location. ✔️.
+ ✔️ Easy to use C# API for Generating Geohash around a Location.

-GeoHash Compression to get less query point. ✔️.
+ ✔️ GeoHash Compression to get minmized query hashes.

+ ✔️ 6-10 times faster than it's python equivalent.

 The algorithm is based on [Gustavo Niemeyer’s geocoding system](https://en.wikipedia.org/wiki/Geohash)